LASSO estimation for spherical autoregressive processes: Introduction

 where $\{\ylm:\ell \geq 0; m=-\ell,\ldots,\ell\}$ is the standard orthonormal basis of real spherical harmonics for $\Ltwo=L^2\(\s,\diff x\)$, the space of square-integrable functions on the sphere with respect to the spherical Lebesgue measure $\diff x$ (see Section \ref{sec:setting} and the references \cite{steinweiss,yadrenko}).
 Harmonic analysis has already been proved to be a valid tool to perform statistical analysis on the sphere (see, for instance, \cite{dlm,kimkoo}) and allows one to describe a random field as the linear combination of spherical harmonics, weighted by the corresponding time-varying harmonic coefficients (see \cite{BINGHAM2019}).
 The stochastic information of the random field $T$ is then contained in the set of harmonic coefficients $\{\alm\(t\):\ell \geq 0; m=-\ell,\ldots,\ell\}$, given by

 where $\langle \cdot, \cdot \rangle _{\s}$ is the standard inner product over the sphere.\\

 In this paper, the object of study is a class of sphere-cross-time random fields, introduced in the literature by \cite{cm19}, which are functional autoregressive processes defined over $\Ltwo$ (see also \cite{bosq} and the references therein).
-As the name suggests, the spherical autoregressive model of order $p$, from now on shortened to $\operatorname{SPHAR}(p)$, is an infinite-dimensional linear transformation of its $p$ previous values ($p$ lags) added to an independent \emph{spherical white noise} $Z\(x,t\)$.
+As the name suggests, the spherical autoregressive model of order $p$, from now on shortened to $\operatorname{SPHAR}(p)$, specifies the output field $T(\cdot, t)$ as an infinite-dimensional linear transformation of its $p$ previous realizations ($p$ lags) added to an independent \emph{spherical white noise} $Z\(\cdot,t\)$.
 More formally, the $\operatorname{SPHAR}(p)$ equation is given by

 where, for $j=1,\ldots,p$, the autoregressive kernel operator $\Phij:\Ltwo\rightarrow\Ltwo$ is defined as